EightBitByte/buckshot-roulette-sim/README.md

 Running experiments on different algorithms to play the game [Buckshot Roulette](https://store.steampowered.com/app/2835570/Buckshot_Roulette/).

+## Basic Game Rules
+Two players take turns shooting the shotgun at themselves or at their opponent.
+The shotgun is loaded with blank and live shells.
+When the shotgun runs out of shells, it is reloaded with a new load of shells.
+Whomever a player shoots with a live shell takes a point of damage.
+Blank shells deal no damage.
+If a player chooses to fire upon themself and a blank is loaded, they do not end their turn.
+If a player fires a live shell *regardless of the target*, or fires a blank at the opponent, the shooter ends their turn.
+The game ends when a player has no more health points left, and the player left standing wins.

 ## Experimental Variables
 There are a few different variables that we can fix or change to influence how the outcomes of the games go.